How to Win a National Merit Scholarship

 How much money does the National Merit Scholarship pay?

 - National Merit Scholarship.
-This $2,500 scholarship is open to all students, regardless of financial need, college choice, or major.
+This one-time $2,500 scholarship is open to all students, regardless of financial need, college choice, or major.

 - College-sponsored National Merit Scholarship.
 Students who are National Merit Finalists will nominate a college or university as their first choice.
 Some colleges award scholarship funding for renewable scholarships.